iamsahebgiri/iamsahebgiri/_posts/run-cpp-on-web-emscripten.md

+---
+title: 'Run C++ in the browser - Emscripten'
+excerpt: 'What if I told you, C++ can used in browser itself, this might blows your mind.
+Because it is true through a tech called web assembly.'
+coverImage: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
+date: 'October 13, 2020'
+type: 'featured'
+author:
+  name: Saheb Giri
+  picture: '/assets/blog/authors/jj.jpeg'
+ogImage:
+  url: '/assets/blog/run-cpp-on-web-emscripten/cover.jpg'
+---

 What if I told you, C++ can be used in the browser itself, this might blow your mind.
 Because it is true through a tech called web assembly.

 Webassembly is a relatively newer concept.
 The main idea behind this is to provide native like performance in browsers using so-called mature languages such as C/C++ or Rust.